 Image Source

-The Italian New Year traditions at Piazzale Fellini in Rimini are so huge that they are televised throughout Italy so that no one would miss out on the fun that is actually occurring on the fabulous coastal of Rimini at that moment.
-The celebrations usually start on December 1 and last till January 8 each year, making it the longest ever New Year’s celebration in the whole world!
+The Italian New Year traditions at Piazzale Fellini in Rimini are so huge that they are televised throughout Italy so that no one would miss out on the fun occurring on the fabulous coast of Rimini.
+The celebrations usually start on December 1 and last till January 8 each year, making it the longest-ever New Year’s celebration in the whole world!
 And it’s not just about fireworks, feasts, and partying.
-New Year in Rimini involves activities like dancing, ice skating, outdoor concerts, gigs at pubs with free Prosecco, and much more.
+New Year in Rimini involves dancing, ice skating, outdoor concerts, pub gigs with complimentary Prosecco, and much more.

 2. Bologna – Decorating Oxen And Burning Effigies